-During the record period, SDG&E supplied fuel to all natural gas-fired, dispatchable resources in the portfolio.
+During the record period, SDG&E supplied fuel to all gas-fired, dispatchable resources in the portfolio.
 SDG&E performed as the pipeline-registered Fuel Manager and Fuel Supplier for most of its dispatchable resources.
 These included SDG&E-owned or -contracted resources (Miramar, Cuyamaca, Palomar, Desert Star, OMEC, Orange Grove, El Cajon Energy Center and Goal Line).
 The fuel costs for these SDG&E resources are charged to SDG&E's Energy Resource Recovery Account ("ERRA") balancing account.
 The fuel costs for Pio Pico Energy Center and Escondido Energy Center are charged to the Large Generator Balancing Account ("LGBA").

-As discussed in the Commission-approved LTPP, SDG&E's procurement process is to secure approximately 90% of forecasted fuel volumes required to serve SDG&E's load forecast (but not economic sales) as firm monthly baseload supply.
-The advantages of baseload supply are that it (1) shields ratepayers from potentially volatile day-ahead natural gas prices; (2) is scheduled by market participants as a higher priority delivery than day-ahead supply; and (3) reduces the day-to-day trading and scheduling requirements, thereby reducing overall operational requirements.
+As discussed in the Commission-approved BPP, SDG&E's procurement process is to secure approximately 90% of forecasted fuel volumes required to serve SDG&E's load forecast (but not economic sales) as firm monthly baseload supply.
+The advantages of baseload supply are that it: (1) shields ratepayers from potentially volatile day-ahead natural gas prices; (2) is scheduled by market participants as a higher priority delivery than day-ahead supply; and (3) reduces the day-to-day trading and scheduling requirements, thereby reducing overall operational requirements.
 While the cost of baseload supply may be lower or higher than the spot price on any given day, over time, these price differentials average toward zero, leaving SDG&E with the benefits cited above.

 While most fuel supply was procured as firm monthly baseload, at all times during the Record Year, SDG&E used prevailing day-ahead or intra-day market prices to price out day-ahead or intra-day generation costs, which is consistent with LCD.
 For example, if the portfolio was short fuel, relative to day-ahead requirements, fuels traders purchased incremental supply at the DAM price.
 Or, if the portfolio was long on fuel relative to real-time requirements, fuels traders sold the surplus baseload supply at the same-day market price.
 This coordination between fuel and power trading enabled SDG&E to accurately price variable generation costs so that the benefits of market transactions could be properly evaluated.
-Both baseload and daily natural gas trades for the record period were executed at competitive prevailing market prices and in compliance with the LTPP.
-The delivery points for the natural gas deals booked to ERRA were the various SoCal Border delivery points or the SoCalGas Citygate trading hub, since all dispatchable natural gas-fired resources in the portfolio (except Desert Star) use natural gas supplied at these points.
-Natural gas for Desert Star was procured at Kern receipt and delivery points.
-All SDG&E natural gas transactions for 2017 were reported and are reviewed by the Commission in SDG&E's QCR under the advice letters cited in Section I, above.
+Both baseload and daily natural gas trades for the record period were executed at competitive prevailing market prices and in compliance with the BPP.
+All SDG&E natural gas transactions for 2018 were reported and are reviewed by the Commission in SDG&E's QCR under the advice letters cited in Section I, above.

 SDG&E also entered into financial transactions to hedge fuel costs during the record period.
 Hedge transactions consisted primarily of futures and basis swap purchases which together fixed the forward price of the monthly Natural Gas Intelligence ("NGI") SoCal Border index.
 Futures trades were executed through New York Mercantile Exchange and Intercontinental Exchange.
 Basis swaps were executed over-the-counter ("OTC") directly with counterparties or through voice brokers and typically cleared through ICE Clear, a widely-used clearinghouse for OTC trades.
-These hedge transactions complied with the LTPP and internal quarterly hedge plans and were submitted for Commission review in SDG&E's QCR.
+These hedge transactions complied with the BPP and internal quarterly hedge plans and were submitted for Commission review in SDG&E's QCR.
 However, hedge transactions are not considered in evaluating variable operating costs in the day-ahead or real-time markets and therefore do not affect the LCD process.

-Throughout the record period, SDG&E held Backbone Transportation Service ("BTS") to transport natural gas from the various SoCal Border trading points to the SoCalGas Citygate.
+During the record period, SDG&E held Backbone Transportation Service ("BTS") to transport natural gas from the various SoCal Border trading points to the SoCal Citygate.